Combined oral contraceptive pill: Non-contraceptive use

-PCOS
+Polycystic ovary syndrome

-The cause of PCOS, or polycystic ovary syndrome, is multifactorial and not well-understood.
+The cause of polycystic ovary syndrome (PCOS), is multifactorial and not well-understood.
 Women with PCOS often have higher than normal levels of luteinizing hormone (LH) and androgens that impact the normal function of the ovaries.
 While multiple small follicles develop in the ovary, none are able to grow in size enough to become the dominant follicle and trigger ovulation.
 This leads to an imbalance of LH, follicle stimulating hormone, estrogen, and progesterone.
 Without ovulation, unopposed estrogen can lead to endometrial hyperplasia, or overgrowth of tissue in the uterus.
 This endometrial overgrowth is more likely to become cancerous than normal endometrial tissue.
 Thus, although the data varies, it is generally agreed upon by most gynecological societies that due to the unopposed estrogen, women with PCOS are at higher risk for endometrial cancer.

 To reduce the risk of endometrial cancer, it is often recommended that women with PCOS who do not desire pregnancy take hormonal contraceptives to prevent the effects of unopposed estrogen.
 Both combined oral contraceptive pills and progestin-only methods are recommended.
 It is the progestin component of combined oral contraceptive pills that protects the endometrium from hyperplasia, and thus reduces a woman with PCOS's endometrial cancer risk.
 Combined oral contraceptive pills are preferred to progestin-only methods in women who also have uncontrolled acne, symptoms of hirsutism, and androgenic alopecia, because combined oral contraceptive pills can help treat these symptoms.

 Acne and hirsutism

 Combined oral contraceptive pills are sometimes prescribed to treat symptoms of androgenization, including acne and hirsutism.
 The estrogen component of combined oral contraceptive pills appears to suppress androgen production in the ovaries.
 Estrogen also leads to increased synthesis of sex hormone binding globulin, which causes a decrease in the levels of free testosterone.

 Ultimately, the drop in the level of free androgens leads to a decrease in the production of sebum, which is a major contributor to development of acne.
 Four different oral contraceptives have been approved by the US FDA to treat moderate acne if the patient is at least 14 or 15 years old, has already begun menstruating, and needs contraception.
 These include Ortho Tri-Cyclen, Estrostep, Beyaz, and YAZ.

 Hirsutism is the growth of coarse, dark hair where women typically grow only fine hair or no hair at all.
 This hair growth on the face, chest, and abdomen is also mediated by higher levels or action of androgens.
 Therefore, combined oral contraceptive pills also work to treat these symptoms by lowering the levels of free circulating androgens.

 Studies have shown that combined oral contraceptives are effective in reducing both inflammatory and non-inflammatory facial acne lesions.
 However, comparisons between different combined oral contraceptives have not been studied to understand if any brand is superior than the others.
-Oestrogen decreases sebum production by shrinking the sebaceous gland, increasing Sex hormone-binding globulin (SHBG) production to reduce unbound testosterone, and regulating LH and FSH levels.
+Estrogen decreases sebum production by shrinking the sebaceous gland, increasing sex hormone-binding globulin (SHBG) production to reduce unbound testosterone, and regulating LH and FSH levels.
 Studies have not shown that POPs are effective against acne lesions.